 This course provides students with a practical opportunity to apply skills and knowledge they have acquired in the classroom in a workforce environment in the tourism or hotel industry.
 Experiential learning is effective because it enables students to experience supervisory skills and competencies that are applicable for their future.
 Students will gain experience needed to seek various positions in the tourism field upon graduation.

-3 CR / (Total course hours 85)
+Prerequisite: 24 credits completed in the PHTM program 3 CR / (Total course hours 85)